jp7492code/ExpenseTrackerApp/README.md

 # Expense Tracker

 ## Overview
-A simple Expense Tracker application built in Java with SQLite for managing personal expenses.
+A Expense Tracker application built in Java with SQLite for managing personal expenses.
 You can add, view, and generate reports for your expenses.

 ## Features
 - Add Expense